Manchin Encourages West Virginians to Shop Small this Saturday

-Washington, D.C. - U.S. Senator Joe Manchin (D-WV) today encouraged West Virginians to shop at Mountain State small businesses this Saturday, November 29 in celebration of the fifth annual Small Business Saturday.
+Washington, D.C. ?
+U.S. Senator Joe Manchin (D-WV) today encouraged West Virginians to shop at West Virginia small businesses this Saturday, November 28th in celebration of the sixth annual Small Business Saturday.

-Small Business Saturday was launched in 2010 by American Express.
+Small Business Saturday was launched in 2010.
 It is celebrated every year on the Saturday after Thanksgiving, between Black Friday and Cyber Monday, to promote shopping at small businesses throughout the country.

 To find small businesses in your community to support this Saturday, please click here.